coradite/google-analytics/doc/installation.md

  * `private_key`: a PKCS12 certificate file

-## Configuration
+## Yii Configuration

-Now just you just have to add the following array to your configuration:
+Now you just have to add the following array to your config file:

 ``` php
     components => [